julian-garcia/inclusion-nudges/content/blog/calling-in.md

 category: Inclusive Culture, Voices from the Community, Change Maker Skills, Allies, Leading inclusively
 post_date: 2021-04-13T18:33:10.884Z
 thumbnail: /images/uploads/calling.png
-authors: Lisa Kepinski in an interview with Dr. Robert L. Canida, from the University of Lynchburg, Virginia, USA
+authors: By <a href="/founders">Lisa Kepinski</a> in an interview with <a href="https://www.linkedin.com/in/dr-robert-l-canida-ii-ph-d-450b8619/">Dr. Robert L. Canida</a>, from the University of Lynchburg, Virginia, USA
 ---
 <style>
   .blog-post.the-blog img[src$="signature.jpg"] {